 It's way larger than some people expected (maybe even too large for some entertainment centers), but it's packing some impressive hardware that needs a powerful and efficient cooling system to keep it running.

 From the start screen to actual gameplay, Spider-Man: Miles Morales loads in just two seconds.
 In fact, the game is devoid of any loading screens.
 While some of the backward compatible games I played still took a decent chunk of time to load, particularly Assassin's Creed Odyssey, the load times were noticeably reduced, almost by half in nearly all instances.
-The odd one out was No Man's Sky, which still took over a minute to load in on both PS5 and PS4 Pro.

 From a backward-compatible game's start menu to playing the game: